OpenNTI/nti.webhooks/docs/static.rst

 Next, we need to know if the subscription is :term:`applicable` to the data.
 Since we didn't specify a permission or a principal to check, the subscription is applicable:

+.. seealso:: :doc:`security` for information on security checks.

 .. doctest::

    >>> subscriptions = find_active_subscriptions_for(event.object, event)